kim-company/avx/README.md

 copying the packet/frame out of the C world into Elixir.

 ## Before you start
-It will probably crash your BEAM at some point, as error handling is far from being complete on the C side.
+- It will probably crash your BEAM at some point, as error handling is far from being complete on the C side.
 It is already pretty stable though.

+- NIFs are supposed to return in <1ms, which does not happen for some functions.
+I still need to measure the impact and determine the dirty scheduler that should be picked for each function.

 ## Usage
 Check the tests, but in practice this is the flow for decoding audio from a